mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Instead, I gained breadth and depth in JavaScript.
 I already knew Vue, but this year, I learned [Gridsome](https://gridsome.org/), a Vue-based static site generator.
 I used it to build [my TinyPilot sales site](https://tinypilotkvm.com) and to [rewrite Is It Keto](https://whatgotdone.com/michael/2020-04-17).

 I also learned to use plain JavaScript more effectively.
 TinyPilot's web app [is pure JavaScript](https://github.com/mtlynch/tinypilot/tree/bf07bfe72941457cf068ca0a44c6b0d62dd9ef05/app/static/js) with no build or compilation steps.
-It's astonishing how much complexity you save by foregoing modern JavaScript frameworks.
+It's astonishing how much complexity you save by eschewing modern JavaScript frameworks.

 ## Goals for year four